deepnight/presskit/README.md

 # Presskit for Haxe

-Presskit is a Haxe library that can generate static HTML presskits from either XML or JSON files.
+Presskit is a simple Haxe library that generates static HTML presskits from either XML or JSON source files.

  - Use either XML (recommended) or JSON to feed a HTML template.
  - Everything can be customized.